AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/designing-interactive-webinars.md

    >[!NOTE]
    >
-   >A room is an online space that's used to conduct meetings.
+   >* A room is an online space that's used to conduct meetings.
+   >
+   >* If you choose an existing Webinar Room and need to rename it, simply click the **Rename Webinar Room** button to the right.

 1. Choose a template.